naparuba/tanuki-www/content/pages/docs/agent/http.md

 ### PUT method

-When using the `PUT` method, Consul expects the request body to be the value corresponding to the key.
+When using the `PUT` method, XXX expects the request body to be the value corresponding to the key.
 There are a number of parameters that can be used with a PUT request: